google/flatbuffers/docs/source/Internals.md

 values *have* to be stored in sorted order (as determined by `strcmp`), such that lookups can be made using binary search.

-The reason the key vector is a seperate structure from the value vector is such that it can be shared between multiple value vectors, and also to allow it to be treated as its own individual vector in code.
+The reason the key vector is a separate structure from the value vector is such that it can be shared between multiple value vectors, and also to allow it to be treated as its own individual vector in code.